 Insights on the latest cyber risks and associated damages

-RSM US LLP is a proud sponsor of the NetDiligence® 2016 Cyber Claims Study, which provides greater insight into data breaches and associated damages.
+RSM US LLP is a proud sponsor of the seventh annual 2017 NetDiligence® Cyber Claims Study, which provides greater insight into data breaches and associated damages.

-- Personally identifiable information (PII) was the most frequently exposed data, followed by payment card information (PCI) and protected health information (PHI).
+- Personally identifiable information (PII) was the most frequently exposed data (36 percent), followed by intellectual property and trademarks (25 percent), payment card information (PCI) (16 percent) and protected health information (PHI) (15 percent).

-- Hackers were the most frequent cause of loss (23 percent), followed by malware and viruses (21 percent).
+- Hackers were the most frequent cause of loss (27 percent), followed by malware and viruses (16 percent) and lost or stolen devices (12 percent).

 - Third parties accounted for 13 percent of the claims submitted.